onedrako/onedrako-socials-page/README.md

 -------------------------Features---------------------------

 The first idea was to put the games of the week that we were going to play, but now the first feature is to add a form to all the people in discord can be able to introduce themselves for all the community.
+For the moment only this is working https://onedrako-page.vercel.app/discord/huellita

 -------------------------Technologies I am using--------------------------- I used the library React and styled Componentes to add styles, it is not necessary at all using the library React but it is a good practice to me to use it.
 I built this project previously using HTML, Style and JS Vanilla.